vorobalek/autobackend/README.md

 > Currently, the maximum number of properties in a composite key is **8**.
 >
-> It is anticipated that this limit will suffice for most use cases.
+> This limit should be sufficient for most use cases.

 ```csharp
 [GenericEntity(